nvmwill/nexmo-developer/_blog/blogposts/en/gitops-workflows-with-github-actions-at-vonage.md

 ## Final Thoughts

-I hope this tutorial helped you learn more about the Vonage Messages API and how to schedule SMS messages.
+I hope this tutorial helped you learn more about GitOps workflows and the related concepts.

-Make sure to follow us on Twitter and join our Slack channel for more information.
+Make sure to follow us on [Twitter](https://twitter.com/VonageDev) and join our [Slack channel](https://developer.vonage.com/community/slack) for more information.

 Thanks for reading!